Dilkifernando24/DF-QA-portfolio/manual-testing/README.md

 # Manual Testing

 Welcome to the **Manual Testing** section of my QA Portfolio!
-This area showcases my expertise in designing and executing thorough manual test strategies for various application scenarios.
+<h4>This area showcases my expertise in designing and executing thorough manual test strategies for various application scenarios.</h4>

 ## What You'll Find Here